surifirstpin/biplus_documentation/Docs_1/Dashboard.md

 **7.** **Report Listeners**

 The Listeners option allows to register callbacks to be notified when an event is detected on a specific label.

-are used to assign a defined filters to report column (fields of views based on which the report is created).

 **For instance** if a filter is defined for dashboard containing 2 reports and listener is added on particular field for report_1 it results in filter applied on report_1 it self and report_2 will remain unaffected.

 **Fill up Report Listener section ;**